History of Delft Blue

-Between 1600 and 1800, Delft was one of the most important earthenware producers in Europe.
-The Delft Blue earthenware was immensely popular, and was collected by rich families throughout the world.
+Between 1600 and 1800, Delft was one of the most important pottery producers in Europe.
+The Delft Blue pottery was immensely popular, and was collected by rich families throughout the world.
 Unfortunately, for many potters, Delft Blue also went out of fashion, and one by one, they had to close their doors.
 The only one that has remained in operation since 1653 is de Koninklijke Porceleyne Fles, known as Royal Dutch, a company that continues to produce the Delft Blue pottery according to the traditional methods.
-Other locations in and around Delft where visitors can see the earthenware are De Delftse Pauw and in the many souvenir shops around the central market square (Grote Markt) in Delft.
+Other locations in and around Delft where visitors can see the pottery are De Delftse Pauw and in the many souvenir shops around the central market square (Grote Markt) in Delft.

 Visit the Royal Delft Experience

 Where better to admire Delft Blue than in the Royal Delft Experience, the last remaining earthware factory in Delft.
 Experience the craftsmanship behind their hand-painted pottery and learn all about the history and production process of Delft Blue during a guided tour.
 Buy your tickets right away.